 - Whenever possible, create opportunities for your students to meet virtually and work through problems together.

 - Post a “Question of the Day” to start conversations in your course.
 (Need some ideas?
-Click here for questions compiled by a Quantway educator.)
+Here are some ideas compiled by a Quantway educator.)

 - Facilitating group work?
 Have student groups share a Google doc with you to easily track progress and view their work.